renvrant/formcontrol-freaks/chapter/chapter.md

 and by fetching bits of data to do things like auto-completion while users were still typing.
 All of this made for a better user experience, but at the price of increasing client-side complexity.
-A modern single-page application (SPA) may have to keep track of dozens of pieces of information, any of which may need to be updated based on the user's actions *and* kept in sync with permanent storage on the server.
+A modern single-page application (SPA) may have to keep track of hundreds of pieces of information, any of which may need to be updated based on the user's actions *and* kept in sync with permanent storage on the server.